The pro-innovation framework

 Digital Regulation Cooperation Forum (DRCF)

-Until the Data Use and Access Act 2025, Article 22 of the UK GDPR provided the primary legal framework for automated decision-making (ADM) in the UK.
+Until the Data (Use and Access) Act 2025, Article 22 of the UK GDPR was the primary legal framework for automated decision-making (ADM) in the UK.
+Reformed Article 22 obligations now sit alongside the DUAA’s expanded lawful bases.

 Individuals have the right not to be subject to decisions based solely on automated processing (including profiling) that produce: